 As I bid a word of farewell to the caretaker he suggests me to visit a nearby lake, for which I thank him and assure him to visit it & proceed towards my next hide-out.

 Driving through the bumpy narrow roads on the adjacent plateau, I witness a crystal clear pristine lake circled with soft mud and tall trees on its sides.
 Perceiving a sight of some local couples and few strollers I decide to spend some Murakami moments by the lake.

-While I sit by the pavement & swing my legs to the breeze, I could hear the birds chirping, catch a sight of the couples getting cozy and the Sun dimming its light..for it’s time to venture out and rise in some other part of the world.
+While I sit on the pavement & swing my legs to the breeze, I could hear the birds chirping, catch a sight of the couples getting cosy and the Sun dimming its light.for it’s time to venture out and rise in some other part of the world.
 Maybe, That’s what calls out for me to hop back into my car and embark back on my journey

 ..a journey somewhere yet again, to find some more value to the trivial things in life.